tsawler/postal/README.md

 }
 ~~~

-Then, create a MailDispatcher by calling postal.New with your Service as the parameter:
+Then, create a `postal.MailDispatche`r by calling `postal.New` with your `postal.Service` as the parameter:

 ~~~go
 dispatcher, _ := postal.Service(myService)
 ~~~

-Create a mail message by defining a postal.MailData object.
-This is the type for MailData:
+Create a mail message by defining a `postal.MailData` object.
+This is the type for `postal.MailData`:

 ~~~go
 // MailData holds all information for a given message.